br80/RayTracer/README.md

 # RayTracer
-A Ray Tracer I wrote in college.
+A Ray Tracer I wrote in 2007.